Visit the University of Durham’s Website to find out more.

 Tighter restrictions are needed as there is a new strain of COVID-19 that spreads even faster.
 Around one in three people have no symptoms so will be spreading it without even realising.

-The new restrictions are outlined here.
-They will cover all of our University campuses.
+The new restrictions are outlined on the .gov site They will cover all of our University campuses.

 The University will remain open but learning will be online for the majority of students, unless on a course considered by the Government to be exempt.
 Further details can be found here.
 Travel remains permitted for work and education purposes.